Marisa Borini

-Marisa Borini (sometimes Marysa Borini or Marisa Bruni-Tedeschi), born Turin on 1 April 1930, is an Italian concert pianist and actress.
+Marisa Borini (sometimes Marysa Borini or Marisa Bruni-Tedeschi; born 1 April 1930) is an Italian concert pianist and actress.

 Life and career

 Born in Turin, Italy in 1930 to a mother originally from Savoie, France (Renée Planche, daughter of Deputy Francois Gilbert Planche) and an Italian engineer father (Carlo Domenico Borini), originally from Piedmont.
 She is married to the Italian industrialist and classical composer Alberto Bruni Tedeschi and they have three children: